Elgeyo people: Social groups

-Age-set (Ebenda)
+Age-set (Ibinda)

 The Elgeiyo social organization centers on the age set, or ebendo.
-There are eight age-sets (ebenwek) which are rotational, meaning after the end of one age set (after approximately 120 years), a new age set begins.
+There are eight age-sets (ibinwek) which are rotational, meaning after the end of one age set (after approximately 120 years), a new age set begins.
 Unlike the Nandi and the Tugen, who have only seven age sets (due to loss of an entire age set in battle), the Keiyo retained eight.
 The order is given below.
 Ebendo was given out during initiation.
 The age set system is organized in such a way that a father and a son cannot be of the same or sequential age sets.
 That is, there must be one ebendo between a father and a son.
 For example, a Kipkoimet cannot beget a Kaplelach.
 The Elgeiyo do not consider a woman to have an age set.
 Hence, she can marry any age set except that in which her father belongs.
 The age sets are: